 Not a Bond Girl per se, but worthy of an honorable mention, is Tsai Chin.
 She played Ling, Bond's bedmate, who appeared only in a pre-credit scene of You Only Live Twice.
 After their romp, she sets Bond up for what appears to be his assassination.
 Tsai also appeared in a Bond film 39 years later, in a small role as a poker player in 2006's Casino Royal.

-At left, Michelle in a promo shot from Tomorrow Never Dies, wearing the dress she wore in her debut scene, which was her only glamorous scene in the film.
-At right, as Wai Lin, armed for a shootout with the antagonist's henchmen.
+At left, Michelle in a promo shot from Tomorrow Never Dies, wearing the dress she wore in her debut scene in the film, which was her only glamorous scene in the whole movie.
+At right, as Wai Lin, armed to the teeth for a shootout with the antagonist’s henchmen.

 Promo still from the film